tigrisdata/tigris-os-docs/docs/pricing/index.md

 We are happy to discuss a refund if you experience unexpected traffic due to an attack that results in a surprisingly large bill.
 Please reach out to us at [help@tigrisdata.com](mailto:help@tigrisdata.com).

+### Unauthorized access

+We do not charge for unauthorized requests to your buckets and objects.

 ## Example pricing